 A new ransomware family has been found.
 It has been discovered by researchers at two separate security firms, Anomail and Intezer.

-The new strain has been dubbed “QNPCrypt” by Intezer and eCh0raix” by Anomail and is written in the Go programming language.
+The new strain has been dubbed “QNAPCrypt” by Intezer and eCh0raix” by Anomail and is written in the Go programming language.
 When it encrypts files, it changes the file extension to “.encrypt” via AES encryption.

 Besides the fact that it was written in Go, what makes it even more unique is that it primarily targets Linux-based NAS (Network Attached Storage) devices made by a specific company.
 It only seems to impact devices made by Taiwan-based QNAP Systems.